That’s how Josh describes his current walk with the Lord versus the place he was in not too long ago.

 It was during this season of distance from God that Josh met Caroline — the love of his life and his future wife.
 The two dated for awhile and were married on May 5, 2015.

 But before Josh said “I do” to Caroline, God had begun to do a work in his heart.
-Little did he realize at first that God was using Caroline and her family to draw him back to the One with whom he walked in fellowship as a boy — Jesus Christ.
+Little did he realize at first that God was using Caroline and her family to draw him back to Jesus.

 Caroline and her parents were members of Central Church and invited Josh to join them for Sunday services.
-Josh visited for the first time about three years ago, and started attending on a pretty regular basis.
+Josh started attending on a pretty regular basis.
 Many weeks passed, however, before a particular moment in time when Josh remembers fully surrendering his life to Christ.

 He hasn’t been the same since.

-This summer, Josh plans to take another public step when formally becomes a member of Central Church — a place that he believes God used to get him back on the right path.
-Now a 36-year-old father of one, Josh can’t wait to get to church to see what the Lord has in store for himself and his family.
+Josh says he can’t wait to get to church to see what the Lord has in store for himself and his family.

 Josh hopes his transformation — from spiritually dead to hungry for more of God — can be an inspiration to others who might have strayed off course.